MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Format-Commands-to-Change-Output-View.md

 ### Improving Format-Table Output (AutoSize)

-Although a tabular view is useful for displaying a lot of information, it may be difficult to interpret if the display is too narrow for the data.
+Although a tabular view is useful for displaying lots of information, it may be difficult to interpret if the display is too narrow for the data.
 In the previous example, the output is truncated.
 If you specify the **AutoSize** parameter when you run the `Format-Table` command, PowerShell calculates column widths based on the actual data displayed.
 This makes the columns readable.

 ```powershell
 Get-Service -Name win* | Format-Table -AutoSize